Lazar Ličenoski

-Lazar Ličenoski (Macedonian: Лазар Личеноски; Galicnik, 26 March 1901 – Skopje, 10 April 1964) was one of the first Macedonian expressionist painters and one of the most authentic painters of landscape, in which he imported folk elements as well.
+Lazar Ličenoski (Macedonian: Лазар Личеноски; 26 March 1901 in Galicnik – 10 April 1964 in Skopje) was one of the first Macedonian expressionist painters and one of the most authentic painters of landscape, in which he imported folk elements as well.
 He painted still nature, portraits and mosaics.

 Education and career

 Ličenoski graduated in 1927 from an art school in Belgrade, where he had studied under Milan Milovanović (1876–1946), Ljubomir Ivanovic (1882–1945) and Petar Dobrovic (1890–1942).
 Upon graduation, he organized his first exhibition in Skopje and specialized in wall painting at the School of Applied Arts in Paris.
 There he attended the École nationale supérieure d'arts et métiers (1927–29) and frequented the studio of Andre Lhote.
 In 1929 he returned to Belgrade and became a member of the group Oblik.
 In the 1930s he gradually abandoned portraiture and social issues as subject-matter in favour of painting the Macedonian landscape, which he rendered with somewhat crude brushwork and thick layers of intense colour.
 During that decade he decorated ecclesiastical and other buildings and worked on the monument Albanian Golgotha (1940) for the Serbian soldiers' cemetery on the island of Vido (Greece).
 He moved to Skopje in 1945 and became a professor at the newly established School of Applied Arts.
 Licenoski exhibited at several one-man and group shows at home and abroad.